-Our Mission — We educate and develop tomorrow’s leaders to solve the world’s biggest problems.
+At UW ECE, we cultivate innovation and inspire through high-impact research.
+We educate and develop tomorrow’s leaders to solve the world’s most pressing challenges.

 - We are committed to merit-driven diversity for broadening participation in STEM.